How to Use Different CSS Style Sheets For Different Browsers

 1. Design From Scratch

-Another reason for designing from scratch is that CSS allows you to do many things not possible using the old tables paradigm.
+Another reason for designing from scratch is that CSS allows you to do many things not possible using the old paradigms.
 Rethinking your entire design allows you to take advantage of the new possibilities.

 2. Code to Follow the CSS Standards First

-Many of the web designers hanging out in webmaster forums have found that it is far easier to develop their CSS code for a highly standards-compliant browser like Firefox first, and then only later add the workarounds to make their code work on IE, than to code for IE and then try to make it work for Opera, Konqueror, Safari and Firefox ( )
+Many web designers have found that it is far easier to develop their CSS code for a standards-compliant browser (which nowadays include all modern browsers: Internet Explorer ("IE") 8 and above, Firefox, Opera, Safari and Chrome) and then only later add the workarounds to make their code work for IE 6 and 7, than to start with IE6 and IE7 and try to make it work for a modern browser.

-It is also logical to write for a more standards-compliant browser first: sooner or later, Microsoft is bound to issue a newer version of IE that will have the existing CSS bugs fixed.
-When they do so, all you have to do is to remove the workarounds which you created and you're done.
-If you write your main style sheet with styles that are coded in a non-standard way to deal with IE bugs first, you will wind up having to rewrite everything when Microsoft fixes the bugs.
+It is also logical to write for a more standards-compliant browser first: old browsers like IE 6 and 7 are rapidly disappearing from the Internet so much so that many sites (including a number of Google's services) don't even bother to support them.
+There will definitely come a day when those browsers vanish completely from the world, and when it does, all you have to do is to remove the workarounds which you've created and you're done.
+If you write your main style sheet with styles that are coded in a non-standard way to deal with the bugs in IE 6 and 7 first, you will end up having to rewrite everything when it happens.

 3. Use External Style Sheets and Take Advantage of the "Cascading" Aspect of Cascading Style Sheets